nikhilpatel4/Password-Analyzer/README.md

 # Password-Analyzer
-A password anaylzer website which determines password is weak or strong
+A password anaylzer website using frontend technologies like HTML, CSS and Javascript which determines password is weak or strong